-You can refer yourself for student counselling if you are 14 and over without informing your parents/ carers, all you would need to do is speak to your year leader / Mrs Lattimore, and they will make a confidential referral to the counselling service.
-You are also more than welcome to go and see the school counsellor, introduce yourself and give a brief overview of the presenting issue and get a feel for the service.
-After this you are likely to be offered an appointment which will lead to exploring if counselling is for you, you will be placed on the schedule to complete a batch of sessions for the period of six weeks within a confidential space (the school counsellors office) where you won't be disturbed.
+You can refer yourself for student counselling if you are 14 and over without informing your parents/ carers, all you would need to do is speak to your year leader/ Mrs Lattimore and they will make a confidential referral to the counselling service.
+You are also more than welcome to go and see the school counsellor, introduce yourself and maybe, if you feel comfortable speak a little about what's bothering you, and get to know the counsellor.
+After this you are likely to be offered an appointment which will lead to exploring if counselling is for you and if so, the counsellor will place you on the schedule to start your batch of sessions for the period of six weeks within a private and confidential space ( the school counsellors office) where you won't be disturbed.

-Seeing a counsellor may be your idea, or your parents/carers or a teacher might suggest that this may be good for you.
-You don't have to decide straight away.
-You can meet the counsellor first, to ask questions and find out more.
-Counselling is voluntary - it's your choice, and whatever you decide is OK.
+You don't have to decide straight away. - it's your choice, and whatever you decide is OK.